 Follow the step by step process or choose what situation that best describes you:

-The American Bar Association reports that there were 4725 resident, active attorneys who were members of the West Virginia bar in 2010.
-According to the Bureau of Labor Statistics of the U.S. Department of Labor, the legal profession is expected to grow 13 percent across the country through 2018.
-Practice areas which are expected to show the biggest growth nationwide include health care, intellectual property, estate planning, corporate and security litigation, bankruptcy, environmental law and antitrust law.
-Dean Joyce McConnell of the West Virginia University College of Law noted that 50 percent of students in the graduating class of 2010 went into private practice, while 12 percent went into judicial clerkships, 24 percent entered business law, 9.5 percent got jobs in government litigation and 4.5 percent work for the public interest like legal services or as public defenders.
+The American Bar Association reports that there were 4862 resident, active attorneys who were members of the West Virginia bar in 2017.
+According to the Bureau of Labor Statistics of the U.S. Department of Labor, the legal profession is expected to grow 8 percent across the country through 2026.
+Employers of lawyers which are expected to show the biggest growth nationwide include the federal government and large corporations, who are increasingly turning to hiring in-house lawyers in lieu of using outside law firms to save money.
 If you would like to become a member of the West Virginia bar, read on.

 Under the rules of the West Virginia Board of Law Examiners, there are many ways to gain admission to the state’s bar.
 These include admission by examination, admission without examination (reciprocity), as resident professors of law, and limited permission for public defender program attorneys or indigent legal services.
 We will first discuss admission by examination and touch upon the other methods of admission to the bar in Step 4 of this document.